Definition of Ode

 Function of Ode

-Ode is a form of lyrical poetry, in which poets use a certain metrical pattern and rhyme scheme to express their noble and lofty sentiments in serious and sometimes satirical tone.
+Ode is a form of lyrical poetry, in which poets use a certain metrical pattern and rhyme scheme to express their noble and lofty sentiments in a serious and sometimes satirical tone.
 Since the themes of odes are inspiring and lofty, they have universal appeal.
 Also, by using sublime and exceptional style, poets endeavor to compose grand and elevated types of odes.
-Sometimes odes may be humorous, but they are always thoughtful, intended to explore important themes and observations related to human relations, emotions and senses.
+Sometimes odes may be humorous, but they are always thoughtful, intended to explore important themes and observations related to human relations, emotions, and senses.